 That would be a mistake.
 Without strong government support for energy innovation, the United States will fall further behind in the global race to command the industries of the future, from next-generation batteries to meltdown-proof nuclear reactors.
 China already dominates the production of existing clean energy technologies, and it is ramping up its investments in new ones in order to extend its lead for decades.
 The United States cannot afford to move in the opposite direction.

 Nor is this all.
 Ending international collaboration on developing new energy technologies would cost the United States diplomatic leverage among the many countries that value such collaboration, such as Japan, China, and India.
 And as one of us (Varun Sivaram) argued in an article coauthored with Teryn Norris in Foreign Affairs last year, limiting global climate change will be “expensive, complicated, and unpopular” without new, low-carbon energy technologies.
 The United States will be the best-positioned country in the world to develop those technologies, unless it cuts its funding for them.

 Although the budget is unlikely to pass, public funding for innovative energy technologies is still at risk.
 Congress should not only protect such funding—it should demand an increase in the government’s support for research, development, and demonstration (RD&D) in the field.

 At first glance, the proposed budget appears to spare energy research from funding cuts.
-Whereas the Environmental Protection Agency’s budget is slated for a
+Whereas the Environmental Protection Agency’s budget is slated for a decrease of

 Loading, please wait...